 - Once installed, click on finish

 - You can now run the Ardor software clicking on the "ardor.app" in Applications.
 If you already have created a Ardor account, click in 'Returning User' to introduce your passphrase.
 If you need to create your Ardor account, click here for instructions to Create a New Ardor Account.

 Here is the guide to installing the Ardor Client on a Linux 64-bit platform.
-32-bit installation instructions are very similar; you just might need to download the 32-bit version of Oracle Java 8 instead of the 64-bit one.
+32-bit installation instructions are very similar; you just might need to download the 32-bit version of Java instead of the 64-bit one.

-Set up Oracle Java 8
+Set up Java

 Install and run the Ardor Client

-You can either execute the unix installer executable compatible with most linux distributions from ardor-client.sh and follow the instructions.
+You can execute the Unix installer executable compatible with most Linux distributions from ardor-client.sh and follow the instructions.

 wget https://www.jelurida.com/ardor-client.zip.ascand verify that the signature is correct: